 Fourteen officers were killed in cities with less than 10,000 residents, the highest amount of any city size.
 Metropolitan and nonmetropolitan police departments had similar amounts of deaths, at 13 and 12 officers killed respectively.

-Seventy officers were killed in the South, more than three times the rate of any other region.
+Seventy officers were killed in the South, more than twice the rate of any other region.
 The South also has roughly double the amount of law enforcement officers than any other region, according to BLS employment data.

 Law enforcement does not rank in the top ten most deadly professions in the US.
 BLS ranked the professions by number of on-the-job fatalities per 100,000 full-time employees for 2020.
 Fishing and hunting workers had the highest fatality rate at 132 deaths per 100,000 workers.
 There were about 32,000 full-time fishing and hunting workers as of 2020.
 For law enforcement, that rate was about 13 deaths per 100,000 officers.
 This places law enforcement as the 18th highest industry for on-the-job deaths.
 There were about 665,000 people working full-time in law enforcement in 2020.